European shares lifted by central bank hopes

 "You know we're living in a globalised economy.
 It's a globalised slowdown so policy makers have to step up to the plate."

-The hopes helped lift the FTSEurofirst 300 index .FTEU3 of top European shares 0.5 percent by midday on Monday to 1,088.65 points, adding to gains of 0.5 percent on Friday.
+The FTSEurofirst 300 index of top European shares was up 0.5 percent in early trade on Monday to 1,088.42 points, adding to gains of 0.5 percent on Friday.

-The MSCI world equity index .MIWD00000PUS was barely changed at 322.40 points, but it ended seven straight down days on Friday when investors interpreted the Fed chief's latest comments as a sign further stimulus measures were likely.

-The single currency meanwhile stood at $1.2570, just below an eight-week peak of $1.2638 set on Friday when it also gained after Bernanke's speech at Jackson Hole in Wyoming.
+The euro stood at $1.2575, just below an eight-week peak of $1.2638 set on Friday when U.S. Federal Reserve Chairman Ben Bernanke left the door open for further stimulus.

-Any move from the Fed is unlikely before its next policy meeting, which runs from September 12-13, and will be heavily dependent on the outcome of Friday's August payrolls report which could add to signs of a gradual U.S. recovery.
+But any move from the Fed is not expected until its next meeting in mid-September at the earliest and will be heavily influenced by the August payrolls report due out this Friday.

-In the meantime the market's main focus is on the European Central Bank meeting this Thursday, where expectations are rising that it may cut its main interest rates, already at record lows.

-The likelihood of a rate cut grew on Monday after the final Purchasing Managers' Index (PMI) reading for the factory sector in August showed activity across the region contracting at an accelerating rate.
+The European Central Bank meeting on Thursday is the market's main focus.
+The ECB could cut rates after new data showed the euro zone's manufacturing sector contracted faster than previously thought in August.

-The euro area index fell from an initial estimate of 45.3 to 45.1, notching its 13th month below the 50 mark separating growth from contraction.
+The final reading of August's Manufacturing Purchasing Managers' Index (PMI) for the euro area showed it had fallen from an initial estimate of 45.3 to 45.1, notching its 13th month below the 50 mark separating growth from contraction.

-The data confirmed that a downturn which began in the smaller peripheral members of the 17-nation bloc has now spread to the core nations of Germany and France and that the region's third and fourth biggest economies of Italy and Spain are still getting weaker.
+The data showed that a downturn which began in the smaller peripheral members of the 17-nation bloc is now sweeping through Germany and France and the situation remained dire in the region's third and fourth biggest economies of Italy and Spain.

 "Larger nations like France and Germany remain in reverse gear... the (manufacturing) sector is on course to act as a drag on gross domestic product in the third quarter," said Rob Dobson, senior economist at data collator Markit.

+Other central bank policy meetings this week include the Reserve Bank of Australia on Tuesday, the Bank of Canada and Bank of Thailand on Wednesday, and the Bank of England and Bank Negara Malaysia on Thursday.

+The MSCI world equity index was barely changed at 322.40 points but it ended seven straight down days on Friday when investors interpreted the Fed chief's latest comments as a sign further stimulus measures were likely.

-In oil markets the latest surveys on factory activity, in particular the unexpected weakness in China, the world's No.2 oil consumer, saw prices ease.
+In oil markets Brent crude edged lower after the latest surveys on Chinese factory activity pointed to a further slowdown in the world's No.2 oil consumer although hopes of central bank action limited the losses.

 Brent October futures were down 7 cents at $114.50 per barrel, steadying after jumping nearly $2 on Friday.
 U.S. crude futures eased 15 cents to $96.32.